pytest-dev/pytest-html/docs/user_guide.rst

 Appearance
 ~~~~~~~~~~

-Custom CSS (Cascasding Style Sheets) can be passed on the command line using
+Custom CSS (Cascading Style Sheets) can be passed on the command line using
 the :code:`--css` option.
 These will be applied in the order specified, and can
 be used to change the appearance of the report.